-While the term hasn't been fully defined, according to informal remarks made by an Internal Revenue Service (IRS) official, stockpiling eligible items under your FSA means that you buy more items than you're able to use before the end of the taxable year.
+While the term hasn't been fully defined, IRS officials have commented that stockpiling eligible items under your FSA means that you buy more items than you're able to use before the end of the plan year.

 Buying any more than three of the same item could be considered "stockpiling."
-By the very nature of FSAs, any product you buy should be to fill a need for you, your spouse or a qualified dependent.
-Because of this, the IRS doesn't let you to stock up on eligible items with your FSA, and your administrator can usually figure out that you're stockpiling by analyzing how many items you bought towards the end of the year.
+By the very nature of FSAs, any product you buy should be to fill a need for you, your spouse, or a qualified dependent.
+Because of this, the IRS doesn't let you stock up on FSA eligible products with pre-tax funds, and your administrator can usually figure out that you're stockpiling by analyzing how many items you bought towards the end of the year.

 If you stock up at the end of the year, your FSA administrator is probably going to send you an alert to inform you that this kind of spending isn't allowed and that those purchases wouldn't be eligible for reimbursement.